KKKKKKAI/Announcement-Screening-Intern/README.md

-Building an agentic intern to help monitoring transactions of interest
+Building an agentic intern to help monitoring company's news relating to interest of transactions